mongodb/docs/source/includes/fts-search-collection-steps.rst

       .. procedure::
          :style: connected

-         .. step:: Enter the term to search in the :guilabel:`Search query` field.
+         .. step:: Enter the term to search in the search box.

          .. step:: Click :guilabel:`Search` to search the collection.